ram02z/neutral_diet/ui/README.md

 ### `npm run preview`

-Builds and locally hosts the application in the production mode.
+Starts a local web server that server the `dist` folder in production mode.
 Open [http://localhost:4173](http://localhost:5173) to view it in your browser.